St Peter's School

 Overseas pupils from countries with which Britain has reciprocal health agreements and EU countries are exempt from charges for hospital care after their first year of residence.
 Emergency treatment and accident departments are free to all such students.
 It is advised that overseas pupils take out private medical insurance to cover them for hospital care for their first year of residence.

-The School Medical Officer is Dr Rebecca Field and pupils may ask to see her by appointment with the School Nurses.
+The School Medical Officer is Dr Rebecca Field and pupils may ask to see her by appointment.
 Pupils may request to see a male or female doctor.